megasanjay/vue3-marquee/docs/guide.md

 The `gradientWidth` prop has been modified to only accept string attributes.
 Pass a valid css unit to adjust the width of the gradient.

+## Playground

+You can use the already setup code sandbox to play around with the library and test out the funcionality.
+[Use this link to go to the playground](https://codesandbox.io/s/vue3-marquee-sandbox-09zm5?file=/src/App.vue).

 ## Installation

 ### NPM